 by Derek Walters.
 ISBN: 1855380803

-"The Four Directions, East, South, West and North, represent the four seasons, Spring, Summer, Autumn and Winter.
+Writes Walters: “The four directions, east, south, west and north, represent the four seasons, Spring, Summer, Autumn and Winter.
 Together with the Center, which in Chinese is synonymous with China itself, they form the five cardinal points.
 The Four Directions have been represented at least since the second century BC by four celestial animals, the Dragon for the East, the Bird for the South, the Tiger for the West, and the Tortoise for the North.
-Each animal has its own colour: the Dragon is the Green of Spring, the Bird the red of Fire, the Tiger of Autumn the glittering white of metal (of ploughshares or swords), and the Tortoise Black, for night, or water.
-The four celestial animals, which have no connection with the twelve animals of the Chinese zodiac, are also the names of the four divisions of the sky.
+Each animal has its own color: the Dragon is the Green of Spring, the Bird the red of Fire, the Tiger of Autumn the glittering white of metal (of ploughshares or swords), and the Tortoise Black, for night, or water.
+The four celestial animals, which have no connection with the twelve animals of the Chinese zodiac, are also the names of the four divisions of the sky [note...each with seven constellations, see 28 Constellations].
 The Dragon's Heart, the Pleiades, and the Bird Star are the names of three of the lunar mansions which marked the central position of the Dragon, Tiger and Bird.
-As there was no identifying star at the centre of the Black Tortoise, the appropriate place (the eleventh mansion) was called Void."
+As there was no identifying star at the centre of the Black Tortoise, the appropriate place (the eleventh mansion) was called Void.”

-NOTE: The Chinese Ch'i-lin is known in Japan as KIRIN.
+NOTE: The Chinese Ch’i-lin is known in Japan as KIRIN.
 Many web sites replace the White Tiger with the mythological KIRIN in groupings of the four animals.
 Many web sites also list the Phoenix, not the Red Bird, as the celestial emblem of the south.
-This confusion is entirely forgivable
+This confusion is entirely forgivable, as the composition of this group of four has changed over the centuries to reflect ever-changing traditions.

 by Donald A. Mackenzie; ISBN: 1851700161